manlycode/kick-assembler-vscode-ext/README.md

 I would also like to recognize [Thomas Conté]() for his work on the original [vscode-kickassembler](https://github.com/tomconte/vscode-kickassembler) extension for VSCode that inspired me to start this project.

 ### Known Issues
+- **!!
 It might randomly stop working.
-You have been warned.
+You have been warned !!**
+- text editor must have focus when using build, run or debug commands

 ### Contributing
 Bug reports, fixes, and other changes are welcomed.
 The [repository](https://gitlab.com/retro-coder/commodore/kick-assembler-vscode-ext) is on [GitLab](https://gitlab.com), and issues and pull requests are accepted.
 Check the [contribute](CONTRIBUTE.md) file on information of what the project needs, and how to run the extension locally for development and testing